Dismissal Due to Depression

 Don’t downplay their condition just because it is mental health and not physical health.

-Remember, if an employee is not able to work due to depression in the UK, employment law may protect them.
+Remember, if an employee cannot work due to depression in the UK, employment law will protect them.

 Once they are off work, be sure to check in at regular intervals.
-Don’t pressure the employee to come back to work.
-If they are off work for a substantial amount of time (it’s up to you to decide what period this is) you may arrange a meeting with them to discuss getting them back into work.
+Don’t pressure the employee to come back to work when they are not ready to.
+If they are off work for a substantial amount of time, it’s up to you to decide what constitutes a substantial period of sickness absence.
+You may arrange a meeting with them to discuss getting them back into work, as this is good practice.

-In this meeting, you need to consider any reasonable adjustments you can make to support their return.
+In this meeting, you should consider any reasonable adjustments you can make to support their return.

-You can refer the employee to occupational health to assess their current capability.
+If needs be, you can refer the employee to occupational health to assess their current capability, given that you’ve received the employee’s consent.

 If you’ve given sufficient time, considered reasonable adjustments, and utilised occupational health services and the employee still shows no sign of returning to work, you may begin to consider dismissal.